usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 [&lt;inherit>](#inherit-inherited-value-constraint) is typically used to enforce hierarchical numbering within control objects.
 When given in a [&lt;value>](#value-value-constraint) in a declaration, [&lt;inherit>](#inherit-inherited-value-constraint) indicates that the value of a property, or a segment of its value, must be the same as a property ([&lt;prop>](#prop-property)) higher in the containment hierarchy of a control object.
-That is, if a property with @class='number' is constrained with value/inherit, it must be the same as is assigned on the closest ancestor (feature, subcontrol, control or group) with the given property.
+That is, if a property with `@class='number'` is constrained with `value/inherit`, it must be the same as is assigned on the closest ancestor (feature, subcontrol, control or group) with the given property.

 Usually, [&lt;inherit>](#inherit-inherited-value-constraint) is used in conjunction with [&lt;autonum>](#autonum-autonumbered-(generated)-value) (qv).
 Using the two elements in combination, for example, the number (property) assigned to a subcontrol appearing inside a control numbered "A1" may be constrained to be "A1-a", "A1-b" etc., depending on the position of the subcontrol within the control.

-If a value must inherit from a property of a different class from the containing control object, inherit/@from can be used to indicate the applicable property (by its class).
-By default, [&lt;inherit>](#inherit-inherited-value-constraint) indicates a property value should match an ancestor's property with the same @class (the most usual case).
+If a value must inherit from a property of a different class from the containing control object, `inherit/@from` can be used to indicate the applicable property (by its class).
+By default, [&lt;inherit>](#inherit-inherited-value-constraint) indicates a property value should match an ancestor's property with the same `@class` (the most usual case).

 The best way to understand the workings of this element is to see operational examples.